ecliptik/ecliptik.github.io/_posts/2021-03-19-CHIP-Vaporwave.md

 ## Downloading Videos

 Using `youtube-dl`, download a Vaporwave video.
 The Pocket C.H.I.P. is very particular about the screen resolution and codec of the video.
 Anything larger than the C.H.I.P. screen (480×272) will give an error, and some codecs won't play.
-I found that following format combination works best for video playback.
+I found the following format combination works best for video playback.

 - resolution: `320x240@240p`
 - container: `mp4`